 An average tablet uses 15 watts of power, which equates to around three cents per day if plugged in for 8 hours.
 An iPad uses even less as 12kWh of electricity per year as discussed in this article from cnet.
 That means that an iPad may only cost around $3.50 a year to keep running, even if you completely use the battery and charge it every other day.
 Assuming you are not also running a laptop and desktop simultaneously, that can be a significant saving.

 Early home computer game consoles like the Atari, and the later Nintendo systems used relatively little electricity, as they had very limited processing power and no moving parts.
-Modern consoles are much more powerful stand-alone gaming computers, and can potentially make a huge dent in the electricity consumption of a household, especially when combined with large screen TVs and other peripherals such as surround sound systems.
-Even among the consoles, the energy consumption varies widely, from the power hungry PS4 at 90-150W to 40W for the Nintendo Wii.
+Modern consoles are much more powerful stand-alone gaming computers, and can potentially make a huge dent in the electricity usage of a household, especially when combined with large screen TVs and other peripherals such as surround sound systems.
+Even among the consoles, the energy usage varies widely, from the power hungry PS4 at 90-150W to 40W for the Nintendo Wii.
 Depending on how much the console is used over the course of a year, this can really add up – especially combined with the energy used by the TV, which on its own could easily hit $64.00 per year (a 6 star rated LCD screen measuring 150cm, on for 5 hours per day).

 Device cost fact: Calculating appliance power costs is easy with this tool from Switch On.

 The Wii U has the lowest electricity use, at only 35 watts which works out at a little over $3.50 per year if used for an hour a day, while the PS3 is the highest of the current machines at 190kWh, with the original model of the Xbox 360 about the same.
 That works out to be almost $20.00 a year if used only an hour a day, which isn’t much for some households.
 Interestingly, the PS4, despite being a more powerful console, is claimed to top out at 150 watts.
-In many cases the newer versions of consoles have focused on reducing power consumption, but this may not reflect the reality as explained in this Kotaku article.
+In many cases the newer versions of consoles have focused on reducing power usage, but this may not reflect the reality as explained in this Kotaku article.

 It’s worth remembering that games consoles can also draw power when switched off, for example the PS4 uses 10 watts even when it’s on standby.
 That means it’s costing almost $25.00 a year even without being used unless it’s turned off at the wall (23 hours per day at 28cents per kWh).
 You can see the cost comparisons here and even calculate the daily cost.